AthensLab/Ethereum-Companion/index.md

 This website has been developed as a companion to the Consensys Blockchain Developer Bootcamp and is designed as a series of structured links and content, that when followed over four months, will provide you with the basic knowledge to develop decentralised applications.

-## Learning Outcomes

-By Following the Companion,  learners will be able to show evidence of:

-1.Describe Blockchain primitives and basics and give examples for their usage.

-2.Prepare and demonstrate setting up a development environment for Ethereum.

-3.Compose basic Smart contracts and their tests and deploy them in a test environment.

-4.Produce an evaluation of common security issues in smart contracts.

-5.Build, Deploy and showcase a decentralised application on Ethereum.

-Indicative Learner Workload: Minimum 10 hours per week, with at least 4 hours per week hands-on practice. / Recommended Learner Workload:
-20 hours per week, with 10 hours per week devoted to hands-on practice.
-5 hours per week, spent on theory, fundamentals and seminars.

 ## Onboarding
 - [Consensys Basic Training](https://courses.consensys.net/courses/bootcamp-basic-training)